natbox/laserDeburring/README.md

-> Presetting of deburring and welding without laser in a processing photonic beam propagation space
+> Presetting of deburring and welding without laser in a photonic beam propagation space